AllInOpenSource/All-In-for-Students-Graduation-2022/README.md

 ## Graduation Day 🎓

-As our guests of honor, please be sure to invite your friends, family and loved ones to join us on graduation day!
+As our guests of honor, please be sure to invite your friends, family, and loved ones to join us on graduation day!

 📆 Wednesday, April 20, 2022